calroc/Thun/docs/Hylo-, Ana-, Cata-, and Para-morphisms - Recursion Combinators.rst

 ~

-And, last but not least, if you can combine as you go, starting with c, and the combiner needs to work on the current item this is the form:
+And, last but not least, if you can combine as you go, starting with c, and the combiner needs to work on the current item, this is the form:

 ::